hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/engineering-issue-template.md

 ---
 ### 🔄 Dependencies
 - Select "dependency" label and move this section to the top of the page.
 Describe the dependency or link to the issue that is blocking this one from proceeding.
-- [ ] Product Spec: [Link]
-- [ ] Design Handoff: [Figma Link]
-- [ ] API Contracts (if available): [Link or status]
-- [ ] Feature Flag: [true/false]

 ---

 ### 📦 Technical Notes

-Engineering team should document their approach here.
+Engineering team should document their approach here, such as:
 - Component hierarchy or file structure plan
 - Libraries or dependencies needed
 - How local state and API responses will be managed